ministryofjustice/security-guidance/docs/protective-monitoring.md

 ## About this document

 **Note:** This is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
-Please contact us before using this on a new project: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk)
+Please contact us before using this on a new project:

-This policy applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).
+This policy applies to all staff and contractors who work for the .

-This document is the MoJ IT Security – Protective Monitoring Guide.
-It is designed to help protect MoJ ICT systems by providing implementation guidance for a protective monitoring solution.
+This document is the IT Security – Protective Monitoring Guide.
+It is designed to help protect ICT systems by providing implementation guidance for a protective monitoring solution.

 ### How to use this document

-The purpose of this document is to provide guidance on developing a protective monitoring schema for a MoJ ICT system.
+The purpose of this document is to provide guidance on developing a protective monitoring schema for a ICT system.
 It must be read in conjunction with [CESG Good Practice Guide No.13 - Protective Monitoring for HMG ICT Systems](https://www.ncsc.gov.uk/guidance/protective-monitoring-hmg-ict-systems-gpg-13).

 **Note:** This document is a supplement to [CESG Good Practice Guide No.13 - Protective Monitoring for HMG ICT Systems](https://www.ncsc.gov.uk/guidance/protective-monitoring-hmg-ict-systems-gpg-13), not a replacement.